What You Need To Know About The Federal Criminal Court Process

 If the defendant fails to appear for any required court appearances or violates the conditions of release, the court may revoke the bond, giving the government the posted money or a lien on the title to the posted property.
 If the defendant satisfies all conditions of his/her bond, the bond will be discharged, and the money returned or property lien released at the conclusion of the case.

-Motions are requests for the court to grant relief.
+Pre-trial motions are requests for the court to grant relief.
 The most common motions are:

 - A motion for discovery, where the defendant is asking the judge to order the prosecutor to turn over all of its evidence against the defendant as required by law;